-More healthcare facilities are implementing hospital digital signage for marketing, information and communications than ever before.
+Healthcare and hospitals are implementing hospital digital signage for marketing, information, digital donor walls and wayfinding than ever before.
 Streamlined communication with visitors, patients and employees saves time, money and frustration for hospital marketing teams and human resources departments.

 1. Hallways and Waiting Rooms – This is the best place to reach a broad crowd with upcoming events that are open to the public, honors earned by hospital staff members and departments, healthy living advice, and even weather forecasts and road conditions.